Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     - Factored Multi-Agent Centralised Policy Gradients (FACMAC) is one of the extended version of :ref:`IDDPG`.
     - Agent architecture of FACMAC consists of three models: ``policy``, ``Q``, and ``mixer``.
-    - FACMAC applies to cooperative task mode only.
+    - FACMAC is applicable for cooperative and collaborative task modes.

 **Preliminary**: